 The suspension on your dirt bike is one of the most important parts.
 It can be the difference between a comfortable ride and a dangerous ride.

-If you’re new to dirt biking or simply want to understand how the suspension works on your dirt bike, this is the definitive guide for beginners.
-You’ll learn the basics of how the forks and shock work, as well as how to do basic adjustments and tuning to get a better performing and more comfortable dirt bike.
+If you’re new to dirt bike riding or simply want to understand how the suspension works on your dirt bike, this is the definitive guide for beginners.
+You’ll learn the basics of how the forks and shock work, as well as how to do basic adjustments and tuning to get a better-performing and more comfortable dirt bike.

 How Does Dirt Bike Suspension Work?